Continuous Sync: build there. Own it here.

 3. Changes are applied automatically

-Detected changes are applied to your target infrastructure in the right order: SQL migrations first (sequentially), then edge function deploys (in parallel), then a frontend rebuild and CDN invalidation.
+Detected changes are applied to your target infrastructure in the right order: SQL migrations first (sequentially), then edge function deploys (in parallel), then a frontend rebuild and deploy — to Cloudflare Workers (full-stack apps) or AWS S3 + CloudFront (static sites) — followed by CDN invalidation.

 What Gets Synced